 Radiation therapy is one of the main treatment methods used in cancer care.
 This method of treatment can be used as a sole treatment for cancer or in combination with surgery, chemotherapy, and/or hormone therapy.
-UPMC Whitfield Cancer Centre offers convenient access to a wide range of treatment options using a variety of photon and electron energies.
+UPMC Hillman Cancer Centre offers convenient access to a wide range of treatment options using a variety of photon and electron energies.

 3D Conformal Radiation Therapy

 3D conformal radiation therapy is a cancer treatment that shapes the radiation beams to match the shape of the tumour.
 In the past, radiation beams only matched the height and width of the tumour — exposing healthy tissue to radiation.
 Advances in imaging technology have made it possible to locate and treat the tumour more precisely.